Preparing today’s vineyards for tomorrow

 Preparing for the wines of tomorrow

-The Occitanie region is supporting these ambitions with a €2 million budget allocated to this key challenge over four years.
-"This represents eight half-scholarships for doctoral theses, four flagship research projects, as many complementary research projects, and a budget for equipment that will be used in particular for high-throughput phenotyping, " explains Patrice This.
+The Occitanie region is supporting these ambitions with a budget of 2 million euros allocated to this key initiative over four years.
+“This amounts to eight half-doctoral fellowships, four flagship research projects, an equal number of complementary research projects, as well as a budget for equipment that will be used, in particular, for high-throughput phenotyping, ” explains Patrice This.

-Two cities and 14 laboratories
+Two major cities and 14 laboratories